AdobeDocs/experience-manager-cloud-service.en/help/forms/captcha-adaptive-forms.md

 1. Specify a title for the CAPTCHA widget.
 The default value is **Captcha**.
 Select **Hide title** if you do not want title to appear.
 1. From the **Captcha service** drop-down, select **reCAPTCHA** to enable reCAPTCHA service if you configured it as described in [reCAPTCHA service by Google](#google-reCAPTCHA).
 1. Select a configuration from the Settings drop-down for **reCAPTCHA Enterprise** or **reCAPTCHA v2**
-1. **If the selected configuration has version reCAPTCHA Enterprise**:
+1. If the selected configuration has version reCAPTCHA Enterprise:
     1. You can select reCAPTCHA cloud configuration with **key type** as **checkbox**.
 In checkbox key type the customized error message appears as an inline message if the captcha validation fails.
 You can select size as **[!UICONTROL Normal]** and **[!UICONTROL Compact]**.
     1. You can select reCAPTCHA cloud configuration with **key type** as **score based**.
 In score based key type the customized error message shows as a pop-up message if the captcha validation fails.
     1. When you select a **[!UICONTROL Bind Reference]** the data submitted is a bound data, otherwise it is unbound data.
 Below are XML examples of unbound data and bound data (with bind reference as SSN) respectively, when a form is submitted.